kohya-ss/sd-scripts/README.md

 ### Recent Updates

+Sep 5, 2024 (update 1):

+Added `--cpu_offload_checkpointing` option to LoRA training script.
+Offloads gradient checkpointing to CPU.
+This reduces up to 1GB of VRAM usage but slows down the training by about 15%.
+Cannot be used with `--split_mode`.

 Sep 5, 2024:

 The LoRA merge script now supports CLIP-L and T5XXL LoRA.
 Please specify `--clip_l` and `--t5xxl`. `--clip_l_save_to` and `--t5xxl_save_to` specify the save destination for CLIP-L and T5XXL.
 See [Merge LoRA to FLUX.1 checkpoint](#merge-lora-to-flux1-checkpoint) for details.

 Sep 4, 2024: